COMPARE WINDOW QUOTES

 |P-Shaped conservatory||£7,800 - £16,500|

-Suffice to say, if you want a bigger conservatory in nicer materials to be installed, you will be paying much more than if you install a smaller, uPVC conservatory by yourself.
+Suffice to say, if you want a bigger conservatory in nicer materials, you will be paying much more than if you install a smaller, uPVC conservatory by yourself.

 This helpful graphic shows generic versions of each of the most popular styles.
-Beneath we explain more in detail what each version entails.
+Beneath we explain more in detail the key characteristics of each conservatory type.

 Lean-to or Mediterranean conservatory